-At first, Dr. Mohsen Mohammad Saleh, the general manager of al-Zaytouna Centre, detailed the most important failures in the history of the Palestine issue; the 1948 catastrophe, loss of 77% of the land, displacement of about 60% of its people, and the establishment of Israel.
+At first, Prof. Dr. Mohsen Mohammad Saleh, the general manager of al-Zaytouna Centre, detailed the most important failures in the history of the Palestine issue; the 1948 catastrophe, loss of 77% of the land, displacement of about 60% of its people, and the establishment of Israel.
 Then, the 1967 war and the loss of the rest of Palestine, the Golan and Sinai.
 He added despite of the 130 UN resolutions, refugees failed to return.
 The wars against Israel failed, Arab and Muslim support declined, and the cause became only a Palestinian concern.
 Arab countries prevented cross-border resistance.

 Saleh acknowledged the growth of the Zionist project and its rising strength, the migration of 3.2 million Jews to Palestine, and the fact that 45% of the world’s Jews were supported by major powers to establish a state above the law.
 As for the Palestinians, they are divided, and no Palestinian institution is gathering them under one umbrella.
 The Palestinian political system is weak, the Palestine Liberation Organization (PLO) has failed, lacking vision, priorities and programs, with fragile institutional structure and weak leadership.
 The peace process and the two-state solution have failed, the Palestinian Authority (PA) in the West Bank (WB) has become an authority serving the occupation, and several countries have normalized their relations with Israel.